The baby name Miriam belonged to Moses’ heroic older sister in the Old Testament.

 But it’s Midge holding the spotlight these days.

-The reason I think this name could catch on in the 2020s?
+The reason I think the baby name Miriam could catch on in the 2020s?

 Mrs. Miriam Maisel, the star of Amazon Prime series The Marvelous Mrs. Maisel.
 She’s the perfect, affluent Jewish housewife in 1958.
 She supports her husband’s attempts to kick-start a stand-up comedy career.